top of page

 Maybe he thought that it would be better to focus on his own survival and happiness.
 That we were fine without him.
 That he should pour all his love and energy into a family that would never leave him.
 That my mom and I were never coming back and it was time to move on.

-When we finally talked I explained: Look I can't completely understand how you let me leave, it must have been very hard for you.
+When we finally talked, I explained: Look I can't completely understand how you let me leave, it must have been very hard for you.
 I can only imagine now that I am a mother myself.
 But I want you to know that I always needed you.
 And losing you, for whatever the reason, was incredibly hard.
 It hardened me.
 It made me angry.
 It even made me bitter.
 Cold.
 Mistrustful.
 Jealous.

 And now that I'm a parent, I know that you loved me a lot.
 And that parents are people too.
 And I don't want to be angry with you.
 You deserved to move on.
 You deserved to be happy.
 But you also need to know that I wasn't better off without you.
 That you were always important to me.